-Those who believe in numerology would say that their fate was written straightaway in the numbers: Mikhail was born on the 3rd of June, Natalia a month later, on the 3rd of July of 1881.
-Just month apart, they arrived in the same year to the School of Painting, Sculpture, and Architecture since both the families moved to Moscow the same year.
+Those who believe in numerology would say that the fate of these two was written in the numbers from the start: Mikhail was born on the 3rd of June, Natalia a month later, on the 3rd of July of 1881.
+Just a month apart, they arrived at the School of Painting, Sculpture, and Architecture in the same year, as both the families had moved to Moscow the same year.
 (There are no coincidences in life, one could say.)
-Although Natalia enrolled into sculpture course, whereas Mikail chose painting (he studied under the painter Konstantin Korovin), soon they met and fell for each other.
-Larionov was not the best student, he often skipped classes and was defiant of school rules, while Natalia was a dedicated student who after 3 years resigned from her 10-year-long course convinced by her boyfriend who saw in her a painter, not a sculptor.
+Although Natalia enrolled in a sculpture course, Mikail chose painting (he studied under the painter Konstantin Korovin), soon they met and fell for each other.
+Larionov was not the best student, he often skipped classes and was defiant of school rules, while Natalia was a dedicated student who, after three years, resigned from her ten-year-long course convinced by her boyfriend who saw a painter in her, not a sculptor.

-The lovers didn’t care about the conventions of their era: they moved in together although they weren’t married, which upset Natalia’s parents who first didn’t accept poor Mikhail but later they changed their mind when Tretyakov Gallery bought his first painting.
-The couple was allowed to move into the apartment owned by Natalia’s parents and lived there until 1915, living a scandalous lifestyle: they founded avant-garde groups (such as Jack of Diamonds), walked topless in the wealthy streets of Moscow (Natalia), was kicked out from school (Mikhail), had a trial on alleged pornography in nude life studies in one of exhibitions (Natalia), tattoed himself and other people (Mikhail).
+The lovers didn’t care about the conventions of their era: they moved in together although they weren’t married, which upset Natalia’s parents who first didn’t accept poor Mikhail but later they changed their mind when the Tretyakov Gallery bought his first painting.
+The couple was allowed to move into an apartment owned by Natalia’s parents where they lived until 1915, living a scandalous lifestyle: they founded avant-garde groups (such as Jack of Diamonds), walked topless in the wealthy streets of Moscow (Natalia), was kicked out from school (Mikhail), had a trial on alleged pornography in nude life studies in one of the exhibitions (Natalia), tattoed himself and other people (Mikhail).

 War and salvation